Bithack/principia/README.md

 There are also nightly build artifacts for Windows, Android and Linux that get automatically built by GitHub CI on each commit, see [Actions](https://github.com/Bithack/principia/actions).
 Keep in mind these may be broken at times during development, and you are recommended to use the release builds instead.

+The Android version is available on F-Droid [here](https://f-droid.org/packages/com.bithack.principia/).

 ## Getting involved
 Feel free to fork this project and send in your pull requests.
 This is a community project and the community decides how the project evolves.